-Many people hate math and all of its evil cousins, such as algebra, calculus and decimals.
-While one may argue that the real life practical use of the first two is non-existent, it’s hard to be a small business owner and not come across decimals on a frequent basis.
-This is especially true for the wise service-oriented small business owners who use a telephone timekeeping system to capture accurate time for their remote hourly employees.
-On most timesheet reports, the minutes will be reflected in a decimal form.
-But don’t fear…our timecard reports give you the decimal format (used in payroll) and the equivalent time in hours and minutes (numbers we are used to seeing).
+Many people hate math and all of its evil cousins, such as algebra, calculus, and decimals.
+While one may argue that the real-life practical use of the first two is non-existent, it’s hard to be a business owner and not come across decimals frequently.
+This is especially true for the wise service-oriented business owners who use an online clock-in, clock-out system to capture accurate time for their remote hourly employees.

 It helps to think of the basic time conversions we know (see the last row in the chart):